 Closing port...
 Success!

-KC_LEAD + t: reopens the last opened tab;
+KC_LEAD + t: reopens the last closed tab

 The Makefile

-I use a Makefile that helps avoid having to memorize commands:
+I use a Makefile to avoid memorizing commands:

 Makefile